zhumingyi94/mingyi-blog/content/index.md

 ### 📐  Mathematics

 I used to think of math as just a collection of abstract puzzles.
-But after working more deeply with **Representation Learning**, especially tensor methods, I’ve started to see it as something much deeper — maybe even the most powerful language humanity has for understanding the world.
+But after working more deeply with **Representation Learning**, especially tensor methods, I’ve started to see it as something much deeper that is maybe even the most powerful language humanity has for understanding the world.

 What surprised me most was how ideas like **manifolds**, **decompositions**, and **invariance** are not just useful for optimization.
 They reveal how information moves, how structure forms, and how systems stabilize.

-Even something like **commutativity** — usually taken for granted — feels profound.
+Even something like **commutativity** which is usually taken for granted - feels profound.
 It's about how we can combine different pieces of information into a single structure, without losing generality.
 That’s not just arithmetic.
 That’s perspective.

 Right now, I’m working on **tensor decomposition problems** to find efficient ways of representing high-dimensional data using low-rank structures.
 It’s where geometry, algebra, and learning collide in the best way.

 I'm also looking into **model compression** and structural generalization.
 But to be honest, what I *really* want is to work in **Reinforcement Learning**.
 I believe it's the only path that truly tests whether a system can adapt, grow, and sometimes even sacrifice.
-An agent that learns not just by memorizing — but by living — is something beautiful.
+If we could create an agent that learns not just by memorizing but by living, it would be truly incredible.

 If you're into tensors, RL, or building intelligent systems from the ground up, let’s connect.